Can I Reprogram My Credit Card Machine For Different Processors?

 Reprogramming Fees & Charges

-Businesses should negotiate to have reprogramming fees waived, as truly competitive processors will not attempt to charge such fees in the first place.
-For example, not once has a processor charged a reprogramming fee on a quote placed through CardFellow.
+Businesses should attempt to negotiate to have reprogramming fees waived.
+In fact, many competitive processors will not attempt to charge such fees in the first place.

 Your email address will not be published.
 Required fields are marked *